Gold Coast (British colony): Politics of the independence movements

 The CPP pursued a policy of political centralisation, which encountered serious opposition.
 Shortly after the 1954 election, a new party, the Asante-based National Liberation Movement (NLM), was formed.
 The NLM advocated a federal form of government, with increased powers for the various regions.
 NLM leaders criticised the CPP for perceived dictatorial tendencies.
 The new party worked in co-operation with another regionalist group, the Northern People's Party.
 When these two regional parties walked out of discussions on a new constitution, the CPP feared that London might consider such disunity an indication that the colony was not yet ready for the next phase of self-government.

 The British constitutional adviser, however, backed the CPP position.
 The governor dissolved the assembly to test popular support for the CPP demand for immediate independence.
 The Crown agreed to grant independence if so requested by a two-thirds majority of the new legislature.
 New elections were held in July 1956.
 In keenly contested elections, the CPP won 57 per cent of the votes cast, but the fragmentation of the opposition gave the CPP every seat in the south as well as enough seats in Asante, the Northern Territories, and the Trans-Volta Region to hold a two-thirds majority of the 104 seats.

 Prior to the July 1956 general elections in the Gold Coast, a plebiscite was conducted under United Nations (UN) auspices to decide the future disposition of British Togoland and French Togoland.
 The British trusteeship, the western portion of the former German colony, had been linked to the Gold Coast since 1919 and was represented in its parliament.
 A clear majority of British Togoland inhabitants voted in favour of union with their western neighbours, and the area was absorbed into the Gold Coast.
 There was, however, vocal opposition to the incorporation from some of the Ewe in southern British Togoland.

 Independence

-On 6 March 1957, the Colony of Gold Coast gained independence as the country of Ghana.
+On 6 March 1957, the Colony of Gold Coast gained independence as the state of Ghana.